José Rumazo González

-José Rumazo González (Latacunga, August 28, 1904 - 1995) was an Ecuadorian writer, philosopher, and historian.
+José Rumazo González (August 28, 1904 – February 26, 1995) was an Ecuadorian writer, philosopher and historian.

 He is the author of the celebrated poem "Parusia", an epic poem that he began writing in 1956 and consists of 5,600 pages in 7 volumes; it contains close to 240,000 verses, which makes it one of the longest epic poems in human history; it is longer than the Mahabharata by Vyasa, the Ramayana by Valmiki, the Iliad and Odyssey by Homer, and the Aeneid by Virgil.

 He served as consul in Seville, Cadiz, Lisbon and Barcelona, and he was ambassador in Honduras, Argentina, Uruguay y Panama.
 He taught History and Castilian at the Eloy Alfaro Military School, and History and Superior Grammar in the Catholic University of Quito.

-He is a member of the Ecuadorian Academy of Language, the Ecuadorian Academy of History, the Academies of History of Bogota and Madrid, the Ecuadorian House of Culture, the Bolivarian Society, and other institutions.

-He was awarded the National Order of Merit (Orden Nacional al Mérito) (1976), and the National Prize in Literature "Premio Eugenio Espejo" in 1987.
+He also was a member of the Ecuadorian Academy of Language, the Ecuadorian Academy of History, the Academies of History of Bogotá and Madrid, the Ecuadorian House of Culture, the Bolivarian Society, and other institutions.
+Finally, he was awarded the National Order of Merit (Orden Nacional al Mérito) (1976), and the National Prize in Literature "Premio Eugenio Espejo" in 1987.

+Biography

+Origins

+José Rumazo González was born on August 28, 1904, in Latacunga, Ecuador.
+His mother died shortly after his birth, an event that shaped his life and strengthened the influence of his father, a liberally oriented man and friend of Juan Montalvo.
+His father's passion for science and culture, including the publication of books by Ecuadorian authors, sparked an interest in literature in José and his brother Alfonso, leading them to found the "Biblioteca Ecuatoriana" (Ecuadorian Library).